The 4 Most Important Productivity Tips for Work-From-Home Moms

 This is basically non-negotiable.
 If you want to get ANYTHING accomplished with little ones around, you HAVE to get a head start on the day.
 Did I emphasize this point enough?
 If you miss this one, you may as well not read any further!
 You have GOT to tackle the mornings before you can expect to be productive with small children in the house.

 “But I’m not a morning person!”

 News flash: NEITHER AM I!
 I have never been a morning person.
 I LOATHE mornings.
-Morning people used to make me cringe (Sorry!
-Not anymore though!).
+Morning people used to make me cringe (Sorry, morning people!!).
 I have had to force myself to get up early and become motivated in the mornings, in order to gain control of the rest of my day.
 I thought it was something that could never be done, but I have proved that it is possible, no matter how much of a NON-morning person you may be!

 Once you master the art of running your morning, instead of letting them run you, you will be able to do so much more with the rest of your day.
 It seems like a ridiculously simple principle, but it has major impacts on the rest of your day, week, and even long-term goals.

 For some quick tips, check out my post on 10 Ways to Rock Your Morning.
 This post has some great information on getting up and getting energized in the mornings.

 I’m sure you’ve heard this expression plenty of times if you’re already a mom.
 Fill up those little love tanks!
 We all have them, and they constantly need refilled.
 If you don’t spend quality time with your little ones when they first start their day, they will be begging for it until you do.